-She may only have a small role and, yes, the politicians are the real villains in Election Year, but Brittany Mirabile’s ‘Freakbride’ (or Kimmy) easily stands out in the franchise as one of the more vile villains.
-Maybe it’s her brash sense of entitlement or perhaps it’s Mirabile’s heel-delivery of her dialogue, but the ‘Freakbride’ inspires exactly the kind of contempt you need from villains.
-In addition, her ‘Purge’ mask and costume give the character just enough menace to make her feel like a compelling threat.
+True, she only has a small role.
+And, yes, the politicians are the real villains in Election Year.
+Nevertheless, Brittany Mirabile’s ‘Freakbride’ (or Kimmy) easily stands out as one of franchise’s the more vile villains.
+Maybe it’s her brash sense of entitlement.
+Or perhaps it’s Mirabile’s heel-delivery of her dialogue.
+Regardless the ‘Freakbride’ inspires exactly the kind of contempt you need from villains.
+In addition, her ‘Purge’ mask and costume give the character just enough menace to make for a compelling threat.

 2 – The Polite Stranger (Rhys Wakefield, The Purge)

 Articulate, intelligent, and brimming with rage, the ‘Polite Stranger’ was the ideal villain for The Purge.
-At their heart, The Purge films are about the innate violence that resides in each of us.
-Portrayed by Rhys Wakefield, the ‘Polite Stranger’ was the perfect representation of how our social niceties mask our more primal urges.
-Like a mini-Patrick Bateman, ‘The Polite Stranger’ just had a smarmy expression and dialogue delivery that had you counting down to the moment where he would finally get his comeuppance.
+At their heart, The Purge movies are about the innate violence that resides in each of us.
+Portrayed by Rhys Wakefield, the ‘Polite Stranger’ was the perfect representation of the concept.
+At face value, he exemplified how social niceties mask our more primal urges.
+Like a mini-Patrick Bateman, ‘The Polite Stranger’ exuded a smarmy personality.
+And his dialogue delivery had you counting down to the moment where he would finally get his comeuppance.

 1 – Young Ghoul Face (Lakeith Stanfield, The Purge: Anarchy)

-No, he doesn’t say much in the film.
-He’s a secondary antagonist in the rapidly growing ‘Purge’ mythology.
-Yet Lakeith Standfield’s ‘Young Ghoul Face’ is probably the scariest villain in the franchise.
-From the simply creepy mask to the menacing gestures, the ‘Young Ghoul Face’ has just the right presence and demands attention whenever he is on screen.
-Marketers obviously clued in to the vibe Stanfield was giving off because the character featured prominently in the advertising for the second film.
+No, he doesn’t say much in the movie.
+And he’s really just a secondary antagonist in the rapidly growing ‘Purge’ mythology.
+Yet Lakeith Standfield’s ‘Young Ghoul Face’ is probably the franchise’s scariest villain.
+Maybe it’s that simply creepy mask?
+Or perhaps it’s the menacing gestures?
+Whatever it is, ‘Young Ghoul Face’ has just the right presence and demands attention whenever he is on screen.
+Marketers obviously clued in to Stanfield’s ominous presence.
+Take a look at the movie’s marketing – the character features prominently.